Community Wildfire Protection Plan

 Handbook & Supplemental Guide

-The following resources will help with understanding what a CWPP is and how a community should go about creating one:
+The following resources helped guide stakeholders and community members with understanding what a CWPP is and how a community should go about creating one:

 Preparing a Community Wildfire Protection Plan - A Handbook for Wildland–Urban Interface Communities (MARCH 2004): This Handbook is intended to provide communities with a concise, step-by-step guide that will be used in the development of a CWPP.
 It addresses, in a straightforward manner, issues such as who to involve in developing a plan, how to convene other interested parties, what elements to consider in assessing community risks and priorities, and how to develop a mitigation or protection plan to address those risks.

 COMMUNITY GUIDE to Preparing and Implementing a Community Wildfire Protection Plan (AUGUST 2008): This Guide is a supplement to the above Handbook and identifies a number of lessons learned, additional information and advice on specific areas.